Employment Law Guide

 Foreign workers employed under the H-2A program are not covered under the Migrant and Seasonal Agricultural Worker Protection Act (MSPA); however, various other laws, such as workers’ compensation, tax (unemployment insurance, local, state, and Federal), the Fair Labor Standards Act, and the Family and Medical Leave Act may apply to the employment of these workers.

 Compliance Assistance Available

 The Department of Labor provides employers, workers, and others with clear and easy-to-access information and assistance on how to comply with the Immigration and Nationality Act.
-Among the many resources available is:
+Among the many resources available are:

-- Section H-2A of the Immigration Reform and Control Act(http://www.dol.gov/whd/regs/compliance/whdfs26.pdf): This fact sheet provides general information concerning the application of the H-2A requirements to the agricultural industry.
+- Section H-2A of the Immigration Act(https://www.dol.gov/whd/regs/compliance/whdfs26.pdf): This fact sheet provides general information concerning the application of the H-2A requirements to the agricultural industry.

 Employment and Training Administration,

 Wage and Hour Division(https://www.dol.gov/whd/)